sccn/sccn.github.io/tutorials/ConceptsGuide/coordinateSystem.md

 ## EEGLAB template files

 EEGLAB uses the BESA electrode coordinate system for 2-D representation.
 This electrode system is based on a sphere that best matches the geometry of the human head.
 This coordinate system is shifted up compared to the coordinate system defined as nasion, left and right fiducials (LPA and RPA).
+It is also tilted so Cz is defined as the vertical.
 The reason for shifting the coordinate system up is that a sphere would not match well the head if it used for center the origin of the nasion, LPA, and RPA coordinate frame.

 ![Screen Shot 2022-12-12 at 6 29 33 PM](https://user-images.githubusercontent.com/1872705/207211594-73987343-0ae8-4fb6-8943-834a680c14ef.png)